doczjs/docz/CONTRIBUTING.md

 ### Pull Requests

-- All pull requests have to be send against `dev` branch.
+- All pull requests have to be sent against `dev` branch.

 - The **master branch** is a snapshot of the latest stable release.
 All development should be done in dedicated branch. **Do not submit PRs against the master branch**.